bhauman/figwheel-main/docs/docs/editor-integration.md

 The main problem here is that a lot is going on.
 When we evaluate Clojure remotely the message just needs to travel to the Clojure runtime and back.
-When we are using ClojureScript the code has to travel to Compiler and then to the browser and back.
+When we are using ClojureScript the code has to travel to the compiler and then to the browser and back.

 ## The Major Players